-Poland’s financial regulatory body, the Polish Financial Supervision Authority (KNF), today issued a public warning against Depaho Ltd, a Cyprus-based provider of FX, and CFDs products, stating that the firm is not authorized to provide investment services or activities in the country.
+Poland’s financial regulatory body, the Polish Financial Supervision Authority (KNF), today issued a public warning against Depaho Ltd, a Cyprus-based provider of FX, and CFDs products, stating that the firm is not authorized to provide a specific investment service in the country.

-Investment services and activities in Poland may only be provided by companies licensed by the Polish Financial Supervision Authority (KNF) under the terms of the Act on Financial Market Supervision.
+Investment services and activities in Poland may only be provided by companies licensed by the Polish Financial Supervision Authority (KNF), or those licenced in other EU Member States under the MiFID II passporting rights.

 Bleak metrics about FX traders’ performance